Azure/azure-cosmosdb-spark/README.md

 * If using Scala
   * Azure DocumentDB Java SDK 1.15.0

-For those using HDInsight, this has been tested on HDI 3.5
+For those using HDInsight, this has been tested on HDI 3.5 and 3.6

 ## How to connect Spark to Cosmos DB using pyDocumentDB